SLIBIO/SLib/README.md

 ## Contributing

-For contributing PRs and issues, please contact at contact@slib.io
+We sincerely appreciate your support and suggestions.
+For contributing pull requests, please make sure to contact us at contact@slib.io.

 ## License

 SLib.io is dual-licensed.
-It is licensed under Mozilla Public License v2.0 but also under a separate proprietary license.
-If you feel like you really need to purchase a proprietary license for SLib.io, please contact at contact@slib.io
+It is currently licensed under the Mozilla Public License v2.0, but also under a separate proprietary license.
+If you feel like you need to purchase a proprietary license for SLib.io, please contact us at contact@slib.io.